NewMove: Customizing text-to-video models with novel motions: Approach

 \subsection{Text-to-Video Diffusion Model Preliminaries}

 Diffusion models are probabilistic models that can approximate distributions through a gradual denoising process \cite{ho2020denoising, song2020denoising}.
-Given a Gaussian noise sample, the model learns to iteratively remove a portion of noise until a sample is within the approximated distribution.
-The objective function of this process minimizes the $L_2$ distance of the predicted noise and the sampled noise.
-Latent Diffusion Models (LDMs) \cite{rombach2021high} are diffusion models operating in the latent space instead of pixel space.
-Instead of learning the denoising process in a complex high-dimensional space, the videos are first encoded into a lower-dimensional vector through a learned encoder-decoder model.
+Given a Gaussian noise sample, the model learns to iteratively remove a portion of noise until a sample is within the approximated distribution by minimizing the $L_2$ distance of the predicted noise and the sampled noise.
+Latent Diffusion Models (LDMs) operate in latent rather than pixel space, encoding videos into a lower-dimensional vector via an encoder-decoder model to simplify the denoising process \cite{rombach2021high}.

 Specifically, a video $x$ is represented with a latent vector, and a text condition $c$ is encoded through a text-embedding from a pre-trained text encoder.
 The initial noise map $\epsilon$ is sampled from a Gaussian distribution $\epsilon \sim \mathcal{N}(0, 1)$.
 For the diffusion timestep $t$ sampled from a probability density $t \sim f(t)$, the noisy latent sample can be computed from the noise prediction by $x_t = \sqrt{\alpha_t} x_0+\sqrt{1-\alpha_t} \epsilon$, where $x_0$ is the original video and $\alpha_t$ controls the amount of noise added at each diffusion timestep according to a noise scheduler \cite{song2020denoising, ho2020denoising}.
 The model $\epsilon_\theta$ with parameters $\theta$ is trained with the following weighted denoising loss,